cookiejar/cookietemple/docs/list_info.rst

 Getting information about available templates
 =============================================

-| Although, information on all COOKIETEMPLE templates is provided in :ref:`available_templates` in our documentation, it is often times more convenient to get a quick overview from the commandline.
+| Although, information on all cookietemple templates is provided in :ref:`available_templates` in our documentation, it is often times more convenient to get a quick overview from the commandline.
-| Hence, COOKIETEMPLE provides two commands :code:`list` and :code:`info`, which print information on all available templates with different levels of detail.
+| Hence, cookietemple provides two commands :code:`list` and :code:`info`, which print information on all available templates with different levels of detail.

 list
 -----

-COOKIETEMPLE list can be invoked *via*
+cookietemple list can be invoked *via*

 .. code-block:: console